kennethleung1/onemap-api/README.md

 ## Project Title: Data Extraction with API - HDB Block Coordinates and Travel Distances between Blocks (OneMap API)

 Hi there.
-In this repo, I will be sharing how I leveraged the OneMap API to extract data relating to selected Singapore location postal codes, latitude-longitude coordinates and travel distance and time (both walking and public transport route types).
+In this repo, I will be sharing how I leveraged the OneMap API to extract data relating to selected Singapore location postal codes, latitude-longitude coordinates and travel distance and time (both walking and public transport route types) between locations.

 There are 2 files in this repo:
 - Jupyter Notebook (Data Extraction with OneMap API.ipynb)